cloudxabide/devops/Foo/git_cheatsheet.md

 # GIT Cheatsheet

 ## Clone ALL of my public repos (private requires an API key)
-It is expected that you already have your SSH key configured for GIT
+It is expected that you already have your SSH key configured for each GIT repo(user) you're about to clone.
 ```
+cd
 for USER in cloudxabide ridexabide jradtke-rh
 do
   mkdir -p ~/Repositories/$USER; cd $_